coopermaa/awesome-sinatra/README.md

 ## Debugging and Profiling

+> For more, check the "Middlewares for Debugging or Profiling" section in [awesome-rack](https://github.com/coopermaa/awesome-rack)

 * [Better Errors](https://github.com/charliesome/better_errors) - Better Errors replaces the standard
   Rails error page with a much better and more useful error page.
 It is also usable outside of Rails in any Rack app as Rack middleware.